 Your creditors may take legal action against you to recover their debts, and this action may continue regardless of whether or not you're in the country and able to attend court.
 While an overseas court may not be able to force you to pay your debt from overseas, it could allow creditors to go after whatever assets you still have in your home country.

 If you try to skip out on your debt or fail to make repayments on time, your credit file will take a battering.
 This could have devastating consequences in the future if you ever plan to return to your country of origin.
 Your credit history could also catch up with you overseas – it all depends on whether any lender you approach for financing asks for details on your credit history in your home country.

 If you work overseas for a company based in your home country, your pay could be garnished or withheld.
 For example, if you’re a US expat who works in Australia for an American company, that company is subject to US laws and may be required to dock your wages to pay off your debts.

 Your creditors could catch up with you in Australia

 There are plenty of other ways your creditors might seek to reclaim the money they are owed.
 For example, the ATO has agreements in place with tax and revenue services in many other countries around the world to force debtors to pay their bills.
 Banks or credit card providers may also send debt collectors after you in your new country of residence to try to reclaim their debt.

 How to deal with overseas debt collectors

 It’s also important to remember that you have rights when dealing with debt collectors to ensure that you are not harassed, intimidated or treated unfairly.
-Find out what those rights are in our guide on how to deal with debt collectors.

 How to pay off an overseas debt